Bogdan-Branzaniuc/Tundorul/README.md

   - every 6 hours to retrieve the last 10 vods and updates the Vods model
   - every 4704769 seconds to store the Application Token needed for twitch Api requests.
   ### ***Important Detail*** ###
-    The Application. b Token is stored in the environment variable "APP_TOKEN" and refreshed after a given interval.
+    The Application Token is stored in the environment variable "APP_TOKEN" and refreshed after a given interval.
 The Twitch Response is also providing this interval, but a hardcoded interval was used due to insufficient time to figure out how to store the interval without calling the API twice.
     This will be addressed in following versions.
 * Appscheduler is runed from jobs directory in root directory.